broadinstitute/rawls/EXPRESSION_EVALUATION.md

 - `expression`: the original expression or literal
 - `relations`: list of `RelationContext`s found in the expression
 - `attributeName`: the final attribute to get for the expression
-- `values`: the result of evaluating this lookup (from DB or literal)

 Examples:
-(values are left out, as these are not initially used)
 ```scala
   ExpressionLookup("this.file", List(), Some("file"))
   ExpressionLookup("this.sample.name", List("sample"), Some("name"))